-SAP degraded as an organization while Vishal worked there, with more employees and work being done in India, leading to terrible support, and then Vishal getting tied up in what Teradata asserts is IP theft to build HANA as we cover in the article How True is SAP’s Motion to Dismiss the Teradata Suit.
+SAP degraded as an organization while Vishal worked there, with more employees and worked being done in India, leading to terrible support, and then Vishal getting tied up in what Teradata asserts is IP theft from building HANA, as we cover in the article How True is SAP’s Motion to Dismiss the Teradata Suit.
 (And Teradata further says in court documents that Vishal Sikka was entirely on board with the IP theft.)
 I have been following SAP since 1997, and I don’t know what transformation Vishal is referring to.

 Vishal then left SAP unexpectantly and under unusual circumstances.
-Next, he took the top position at the horrible Infosys — a firm which does nothing but US worker displacement and rigs the H1-B visa program for which they were found to have defrauded as we cover in the article Who Got the $34 Million Fine from the Infosys H1-B Fraud Case?
+Next, he took the top position at the horrible Infosys — a firm that does nothing but US worker displacement and rigs the H1-B visa program for which they were found to have defrauded, as we cover in the article Who Got the $34 Million Fine from the Infosys H1-B Fraud Case?

 What is the transformation again?